microsoft/pxt/docs/writing-docs/snippets.md

 ### namespaces

 The **namespaces** "language" displays a code card for the first symbol of each namespace.
+The cards rendered show the namespace description and are clickable links to any code card pages defined for the namespace.

     ```namespaces
     basic.showNumber(0)